rvjc/free-mandelbrot/README.md

 you could zoom in forever and make facinating new discoveries.
 All of this from an innocuous little equation!

-Who said math was boring?
-Which brings me to the whole point of this exercise for three of my sons who were becoming interested in programming around the same time (2012).
+So who said math was boring?
+Which brings me to the whole point of this exercise for three of my sons who were developing an interest in programming, all around the same time in 2012.

-Discovering a consuming passion at a young age is a wonderful thing but it is often at the expense of other activities which can limit your options down the road.
-As the entry requirements for Computer Science courses plummet, many aspiring programmers neglect the deeper mathematical aspects (which are invariably bound with school work) and live to regret it later.
+Finding a consuming passion at a young age is a wonderful thing but it is often at the expense of other activities which can limit your options down the road.
+As the entry requirements for Computer Science courses plummet, many aspiring programmers are neglecting the deeper mathematical aspects which are invariably bound with school work.
+And they live to regret it later.
 But, as is so often the case, the real fun is to be found in burrowing down beyond the superfical.
 And this is as true of activities like music, car-tinkering and sports as it is for programming.

-One of the downsides of school-work in general, and math in particular, is that impatient teenagers often have to learn about phenomena whose benefits are not immediately apparent.
-Complex numbers is a classic case in point and there is no better way to win over young hearts and minds than with this accidental discovery of Benoit Mandelbrot.
+One of the downsides of school-work in general, and math in particular, is that impatient teenagers often have to learn stuff whose benefits are not immediately apparent.
+Complex numbers are a classic case in point.
+Iota?
+Square root of minus one?
+Imaginary numbers?
+WTF?
+Well, when it comes to complex numbers, there is no better way to win over young hearts and minds than with this accidental discovery of Benoit Mandelbrot.
+And if you nail something so simple as a complex numbers then the sky is the limit ;-)

 ## Screenshots